pthomasfournet/nytspellingbeesolver/README.md

 ## Contributing

-See `claude.md` for development context and architecture details.
+See `CONTRIBUTING.md` for development workflow and contribution guidelines.